- 01Rates stuck near 6.8% haven't frozen the market — they've filtered out amateur competition

 For three years, the playbook was simple: follow the migration.
 Austin.
 Phoenix.
 Tampa.
 Boise.
 Nashville.
 Wherever remote workers went, prices followed.

 What's replacing it?
 The boomerang.
 Midwest metros that people left during COVID are pulling them back.
-Corporate return-to-office mandates are dragging people back toward employer cities.
-And when a two-bedroom in Austin runs $1,850 and the same unit in Cleveland is $1,175?
+Corporate return-to-office mandates are dragging people toward employer cities.
+A two-bedroom in Austin at $1,850 versus the same unit in Cleveland at $1,175?
 The Midwest starts looking like a value stock in a growth-obsessed market.

 Midwest Momentum

 Cleveland.
 Indianapolis.
 Columbus.
 Kansas City.
 Cincinnati.
-These aren't sexy.
+Not sexy.
 They don't make CNBC segments.
 And that's exactly why the numbers work.

-Then check vacancy.
-Cleveland: 4.8%.
-Indianapolis: 5.2%.
+Vacancy: Cleveland at 4.8%.
+Indianapolis at 5.2%.
 Compare that to Austin at 9.3% or Phoenix at 8.1%.
-Lower vacancy means fewer months with zero revenue torching your reserves — and fewer panicked calls to your property manager asking why unit B is still empty in week six.
+Lower vacancy means fewer months with zero revenue burning your reserves.

 The market research guide walks through exactly how to evaluate these metros — rent-to-price ratios, vacancy trends, job growth, and population data.